jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 ### 5A Who are clients
 (1) For the purposes of this Act, a client—
-  (a) means a person who receives a service (whether or not on payment of a charge); and (b) in relation to a broking service, means the person on whose behalf the financial product is acquired or disposed of or the client money or client property is held (but excludes the product provider); but
+  (a) means a person who receives a service (whether or not on payment of a charge); and (b) in relation to a broking service, means the person on whose behalf the client money or client property is received, held, paid, or transferred under the service (but excludes the product provider); but
   (c) does not include a person who receives any service from another person if the service is both provided and received in the course of, and for the purposes of,—ExampleIf a company employee (A) gives financial advice to the board of directors on investments to be made by the company, the directors are not clients of A. However, if A, in the course of business, gives that same financial advice to another employee (B) in relation to B's own investments, B would be a client of A for the purposes of this Act.
     (i) the same business; or
     (ii) the businesses of related bodies corporate; or